-As a 5-star PADI Dive Center, at Coral Grand Divers we maintain the highest level of diver safety and standards.
-This includes a heavy emphasis on the safety of marine life, as well as our students.
-Learning and practicing neutral buoyancy, for example, is a thrilling weightless experience.
-It’s also a skill which helps prevent accidental bumps into sea-life.
-Some coral grow less than 2 cm per year; a runaway descent or accidental fin kick can destroy decades of growth in an instant!
+As a 5-star PADI Dive Center at Coral Grand Divers, we maintain the highest level of diver safety and standards.
+It includes a heavy emphasis on the preservation of marine life, as well as the security of our students.
+For example, learning and practicing neutral buoyancy is a thrilling, weightless experience.
+It's also a skill that helps prevent accidental bumps into sea life.
+Some corals grow less than 2 cm per year; a runaway descent or random fin kick can destroy decades of growth instantly!

-The underwater life on Koh Tao is beautiful to look at - but not touch.
-There are countless species which are poisonous or dangerous to humans.
+The underwater life on Koh Tao is beautiful, but don't touch.
+Countless species are poisonous or dangerous to humans.
 But beyond this very sensible reason for not touching corals, any contact by humans can significantly affect or damage the very balanced ecosystem we are there to enjoy.

 2. Choose a responsible dive operator

-As divers, we have influence over ocean conservation by selecting those shops and destinations which demonstrate responsible diving practices.
-Some local shops may promise close interaction with fish by feeding them.
+As divers, we influence ocean conservation by selecting shops and destinations that demonstrate responsible diving practices.
+Some local dive shops may promise close interaction with fish by feeding them.
 Some may feature images of their divers in contact with sharks or dolphins.
-It’s important to remember that disrupting the ocean’s ecosystem through artificial feeding or using food as bait to latch onto passing marine life are unacceptable.
+It's important to remember that disrupting the ocean's ecosystem through artificial feeding or using food as bait to latch onto passing marine life is unacceptable.

 3. Reduce single-use plastics

-● At least 8 million tons of plastic enter the oceans each year.
-That’s similar to emptying a garbage truck of plastic into an ocean every minute.
+- At least 8 million tons of plastic enter the oceans each year.
+That's similar to emptying a garbage truck of plastic into the sea every minute.

-● There is more microplastic in the ocean than there are stars in the Milky Way.
+- There is more microplastic in the ocean than stars in the Milky Way.

-● The amount of plastic in the world’s oceans cold increase by a factor of 10 in the next decade.
+- The amount of plastic in the world's oceans could increase by a factor of 10 in the next decade.

 4. Think about what we eat

-Did you know that eating less meat and dairy may be the single biggest way to reduce your impact on the Earth?
-Without meat and dairy consumption, global farmland and freshwater use, water pollution, and climate change emissions could be dramatically reduced (source).
+Did you know that eating less meat and dairy may be the most significant way to reduce your impact on the Earth?
+Without meat and dairy consumption, global farmland, freshwater use, water pollution, and climate change emissions could be dramatically reduced.

-Every day we can start to make more responsible decisions which help protect our oceans.
+Every day we can start making more responsible decisions that help protect our oceans.
 These can be small - like the popular Meat Free Monday movement.
-Here on Koh Tao, one of our favourite spots which provides delicious vegetarian and vegan options is Coconut Monkey - try the rainbow buddha bowl, or the Burmese tea leaf salad!
-Darawan at Barracuda also does a Buffalo Cauliflower and vegan ranch starter which you’ll barely realize isn’t the real thing ;)
+Here on Koh Tao, one of our favorite spots which provide delicious vegetarian and vegan options is Coconut Monkey - try the rainbow buddha bowl or the Burmese tea leaf salad!
+Darawan at Barracuda also does a Buffalo Cauliflower and vegan ranch starter, which you'll barely realize isn't the real meat ;)

 5. Educate those around you

-If you witness reckless underwater behaviour, don’t be afraid to remind divers of our shared responsibility to the ocean.
-Next time you’re headed out for brunch, try a cafe which features vegetarian or vegan options.
-Next Christmas, make re-usable mugs your gift of choice.
-These are all small and simple behaviours which help raise awareness of today’s challenges with ocean conservation.
+If you witness reckless underwater behavior, don't be afraid to remind divers of our shared responsibility to the ocean.
+Next time you're headed out for brunch, try a cafe that features vegetarian or vegan options.
+Next Christmas, make reusable mugs your gift of choice.
+These are all small and straightforward behaviors that help raise awareness of today's challenges with ocean conservation.

-As thousands of new divers take their first breath each year, it’s up to all of us to make sure that the underwater world we’re all their to enjoy is protected for the generations to come.
+As thousands of new divers take their first breath each year, we must ensure that the underwater world we're all there to enjoy is protected for generations to come.